What Happens at the End of A Novated Lease?

 - You refinance your novated lease

 Once the termination fee, residual value and remaining loan balance are paid in full, the car is yours.
 You're free to sell the car or use it as you choose.

-Some lenders will charge a flat termination fee whenever you choose to end the lease, others will charge you a fee based on how long you have remaining on your lease term.
+Some lenders will charge a flat termination fee whenever you choose to end the lease, others will charge you a fee based on how long you have to remain on your lease term.

 Whether you're at the end of your novated lease, or you need to terminate the lease early for any reason, this guide has given you the options you can choose to take.

 Now you can plan your next step wisely, remember to consult with your accountant or financial advisor to confirm the best way to finalise your novated lease.